alexandergknoll/frank-sinauthtra/README.md

 This is a skeleton built on Sinatra for use as a starting point to build a basic Sinatra web app.
 It includes BCrypt for secure multi-user authentication as well as Twitter Bootstrap.

+Note: this app may not be secure to run in a production environment and is to be used for learning and testing purposes only.

 ## Getting Started

 Fetch gems using bundler: